 A fresh, fusion-crusted, 625 g stone was found in the Algerian desert in June of 2006; shortly thereafter it was purchased by a collector (A. Aaronson) in Erfoud, Morocco, and a portion of the meteorite was submitted for analysis and classification to Northern Arizona University (T. Bunch and J. Wittke) and the University of Washington in Seattle (A. Irving).
 The meteorite was subsequently sold to another collector (S. Turecki).
 The section of NWA 2993 under analysis was found to consist of 37 vol% orthopyroxene, 32 vol% olivine, and 30 vol% FeNi-metal (kamacite-rimmed taenite with occasional plessite cores), along with minor sulfide.

-While a preliminary petrographic examination of a cut face revealed the texture and composition of a coarse-grained (0.33.4 mm), plagioclase-depleted, metal-rich lodranite, subsequent O-isotopic analyses conducted at Carnegie Institute (D. Rumble, III) showed that it actually plots on an extension of the trend line for the winonaite/IAB-iron complex meteorites; it is also notable that NWA 2993 plots close to the brachinite group and also very close to the pyroxene pallasite Vermillion (see Figure 3 in the 38th LPSC abstract #2211 ).
-To help discriminate between the winonaite and acapulcoitelodranite groups, a plot of Δ17O () with olivine Fa content (mol%) was found to be a useful technique (Rumble III et al., 2005).
+While a preliminary petrographic examination of a cut face revealed the texture and composition of a coarse-grained (0.33.4 mm), plagioclase-depleted, metal-rich lodranite, subsequent O-isotopic analyses conducted at Carnegie Institute (D. Rumble, III) showed that it actually plots on an extension of the trend line for the winonaite/IAB-iron complex meteorites.
+It is also notable that NWA 2993 plots close to the brachinite group and also very close to the pyroxene pallasite Vermillion (see Figure 3 in the 38th LPSC abstract #2211 ).
+To help discriminate between the winonaite, brachinite, and acapulcoitelodranite groups, a plot of Δ17O () with olivine Fa content (mol%) was found to be a useful technique (Rumble III et al., 2005).
 Northwest Africa 2993 plots nearest to the winonaite field, but since it has the largest values for both parameters, it plots in a unique location along an extension of the winonaite trend line slightly distant from the main winonaite concentration (see diagrams below).